Winchester Spousal Support Lawyer

 The Court may order that spousal support be paid periodically or in a lump sum.
 Spousal support may be awarded without regard to the reason for the breakdown of the marriage, although a person who commits adultery is presumed to be barred from receiving spousal support.

-For detailed information on how we can help your case, call our office at (540) 508-8995 today.
+For detailed information on how we can help your alimony case, call our spousal support lawyers at (540) 508-8995 or contact us online today.
 We also serve residents of Shenandoah Valley and the surrounding areas.

 Temporary spousal support may be granted from the date of separation until a divorce is finalized.
 In determining temporary spousal support, the Court uses a guideline calculation based on the parties’ gross monthly income but also considers the payee’s needs and the payor’s ability to pay.

 The amount and duration of post-divorce spousal support is in the discretion of the Court.The Court is guided by several factors, including:

 - Each spouse's obligations, needs and financial resources, including, but not limited to, income from all pension, profit-sharing or retirement plans, of whatever nature

 - The standard of living established during the marriage

 - The spouses' ages and physical and mental conditions, and any special circumstances of the family

 - The extent to which the age, physical or mental condition or special circumstances of any child would make it appropriate that a spouse not seek employment outside of the home